adeason/openafs/doc/process/commit-messages.md

 ## Subject

 The first line of the commit message is the subject line.
-The subject line should be no more than 50 characters; slighty longer subject lines may be acceptable, but don't go over 72 characters.
+The subject line should be no more than 50 characters; slightly longer subject lines may be acceptable, but don't go over 72 characters.

 The subject line consists of a scope prefix and a change summary.